2023 Best Value Wildlife Management Master's Degree Schools

 The average tuition and fees for an out-of-state graduate students at ATU are $12,450 a year.

-Iowa State University ranked #7 on this year’s Best Value Wildlife Management Master’s Degree Schools list.
-Iowa State is a very large public school located in the small city of Ames.
+With a ranking of #7, Iowa State University did quite well on this year’s best value schools for wildlife management students working on their master’s degree.
+Iowa State is a fairly large public school located in the small city of Ames.

 The average tuition and fees for an out-of-state graduate students at Iowa State are $26,948 a year.